swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates.md

 Hi everyone,

 Thank you for participating in our Carpentry Instructor training workshop.
 We really enjoyed having you involved and getting to know you a bit.
 You are now well on your way towards becoming a certified Carpentry instructor.
-In order to finish your certification, please finish the tasks listed [here][checkout-checklist] by the 90-day deadline.
+In order to finish your certification, please finish these tasks (https://carpentries.github.io/instructor-training/checkout/) by the 90-day deadline.
 If you have any questions about the checkout process, please contact checkout@carpentries.org.

 Looking forward to having you as a Carpentry Instructor!

 Best,

 [ name ]